Tired of employees who don’t take ownership of their work at your agency? This three-part article series is for you!

 - Client Billables (work a current client has agreed to pay for)

-- Business-Building (building systems to make their work more efficient, doing self-marketing for the agency itself, or otherwise helping the agency improve)
+- Business-Building (providing sales support to current opportunities, building systems to make their work more efficient, doing self-marketing for the agency itself, creating products to generate future residual income, or otherwise helping the agency improve)

 - Professional Development (things to improve their skillset as an employee)